 Labor & Delivery at Firelands Regional Medical Center

 Whether a new mom-to-be or a seasoned mom-to-be, you want to know all you can about what to expect from labor and delivery.
 At Firelands Regional Medical Center, we have combined the intimate atmosphere of a home birth with the reassurance of our full range of medical services.
-Our spacious, private birthing suites have been designed to accommodate all phases of childbirth — labor, delivery and immediate postpartum recovery.
+Our spacious, private birthing suites are designed to accommodate all phases of childbirth — labor, delivery, and immediate postpartum recovery.
 Tastefully decorated with an emphasis on comfort, each suite has its own private bath, fully equipped birthing bed, newborn warming bed, TV, Wi-fi, and sleeper sofa for dad or a guest.

 Preparing for childbirth

-A new baby brings countless joys and many changes to your life.
-Some you’re probably expecting.
-Some you may not.
-That’s why at Firelands, we want the transition to motherhood to be as easy and memorable as possible, and we want you to know what to expect from labor and delivery.
+A new baby brings countless joys and many changes to your life, expected and unexpected.
+We want the transition to motherhood to be as easy and memorable as possible, and we want you to know what to expect from labor and delivery.

 As your due date draws near, you and your partner will need to discuss and decide on several important aspects of your birth plans.
 You'll need to plan transportation arrangements, childcare if you have other children, and choose a physician for your new baby.
 We can help you with these questions.

 If you are in need of a family physician or pediatrician, we can provide you with a copy of our Physician Directory or direct you to our physician directory online.
-Many of your other questions can be answered with a single phone call to our helpful staff in the Center for Women & Newborns.
-Just call 419-557-7596.
+For more information, call the Center for Women and Newborns at 419-557-7596.

 What to pack